 Juvenile justice systems need ways to identify youths’ mental health and rehabilitation needs across various settings (such as pretrial detention, juvenile court clinics, probation, and juvenile corrections).
 Systems can also benefit from assistance in applying developmental research and incorporating this information into their laws, policies, and practices.

 - The assessment of potential for serious re-offending of youth and the best targets for intervention to decrease the likelihood of re-offending

 - The development of callous-unemotional traits in youth and young adults

-- The assessment of forensic issues and national policy to assist judicial decisions, such as youths' competence to stand trial
+- The assessment of forensic issues and national policy to assist judicial decisions such as youths' competence to stand trial